davidlacedonia/javascript/async_and_performance/generators/README.md

 ## Generating values

 An _iterator_ is a well-defined interface for stepping through a series of values from a producer.
-The JS interface for iteratores, is to call `next()` each time you want the next value from the producer.
+The JS interface for iterators, is to call `next()` each time you want the next value from the producer.

 The `next()` call returns an object with two properties: `done` is a `boolean` value signaling the iterator's complete status; `value` holds the iteration value.